alikaragoz/DaisyChain/README.md

 })
 ```

-As you can the the code looks more flat, it allows you to easy modify orders or add new steps.
+As you can the the code has been flattened, this allows you to easily modify the order of the steps or the addition of new steps.

 #### Breakable chains

-**DaisyChain** also adds a simple way to break animation sequences, simply set the `broken` property to `yes` to break a chain:
+**DaisyChain** also adds a simple way to break animation sequences, simply set the `broken` property to `true` to break a chain:
 ```swift
 chain.broken = true
 ```

-To continue chaining animation, you'll need to put it back to `false` or create a new chain.
+To continue chaining animations, you'll need to change it back to `false` or create a new chain.

 #### Setting up with CocoaPods